kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Flume-log-appender/index.md

 `${record_data_schema}` is a variable substituted at run time by Kaa HDFS Sink with the Avro schema of the actual logs.
 This Avro schema is obtained trough the [server REST API call]({{root_url}}Programming-guide/Server-REST-APIs/#!/Logging/getLogSchemaByApplicationTokenAndVersion) to Kaa.

+## Playing with Flume log appender

+The example below uses the **Data collection demo** from [Kaa Sandbox]({{root_url}}Glossary/#kaa-sandbox).

+To play around with the  log appender:

+1. Open the Data collection demo from Kaa Sandbox, follow the application installation instructions, and run the application.

+2. Create a Flume log appender as described [above](#create-flume-log-appender).

+3. Your running Data collection demo application will display the output similar to the example below.

+		Data collection demo started
+		Received new sample period: 1
+		Sampled temperature 28 1474622330
+		Sampled temperature 31 1474622331
+		Sampled temperature 32 1474622332
+		Sampled temperature 30 1474622333
+		Sampled temperature 28 1474622334
+		...

+The logs are stored within the HDFS path defined during **Kaa Flume sink** setup.

+If you don't get the desired output or experience other problems, see [Troubleshooting]({{root_url}}Administration-guide/Troubleshooting).